pmunts/avr-mcu/toolchain/README.txt

                       AVR Microcontroller Toolchain Notes

    This toolchain includes binutils, gcc, and [1]avr-libc.
-It may be built for Windows (using Cygwin) and for Linux.
-The Windows and Linux releases are virtually identical in every respect.
-(This is the reason I created my own toolchain: I routinely flip back and forth between Windows and Linux development environments.)
+It may be built for Linux, OpenBSD, and Windows (using Cygwin).
+The Linux, OpenBSD and Windows releases are virtually identical in every respect.
+(This is the reason I created my own toolchain: I routinely flip back and forth among Linux, OpenBSD, and Windows development environments.)

-   I build my releases on a Scientific Linux 6 machine.
+   I build my Linux releases on a Scientific Linux 6 machine.

    I use the [2]Atmel AVRISP mkII and [3]avrdude for in system programming.
 Since avrdude is rather OS dependent, and native binaries